-This cinnamon granola recipe is a staple in our house.
+This easy cinnamon granola recipe is a staple in our house.

 Our family puts granola on yogurt, ice cream, fruit crisps, and even eat it right off the baking tray!

 Have you tried to make your own cinnamon granola yet?
 Once you make your own, it is very hard to go back to expensive store-bought granola!